How Avoiding Burnout Can Lead to a Lasting Career in Nursing

 Signs of Burnout Everyone Should Learn in Nursing School

 Nurses are some of the most stressed-out health care workers in the industry.
 If not dealt with properly, high levels of stress can lead to not only burnout, but significant health problems.3 Stress can effect one’s mood, body and behaviors and when ignored, it can contribute to a number of issues, such as high blood pressure, heart disease, obesity and diabetes.4

 Some of the most common visible signs of nurse burnout include calling in sick, arriving to work late or leaving early, not meeting deadlines, having relationship issues, problems with relationships, and more.5

 Tips to Avoid Burnout During Your Nursing Career

 Getting back to basics can help realign your mental and physical health.
 Burnout may seem inevitable, but here are five ways nurses can avoid complete burnout.

-Walden University is an accredited institution offering online nursing degree programs, including the Master of Science in Nursing (MSN) degree with eight specializations.
+Walden University is an accredited institution offering online nursing degree programs, including the Master of Science in Nursing (MSN) degree with nine specializations.
 Expand your career options and earn your degree in a convenient, flexible format that fits your busy life.